neoforged/Documentation/docs/datagen/loottables.md

 For `LootContextParamSets#BLOCK` and `#ENTITY`, there are special types (`BlockLootSubProvider` and `EntityLootSubProvider` respectively) which provide additional helper methods for creating and validating that there are loot tables.

 The `BlockLootSubProvider`'s constructor takes in a list of items, which are explosion resistant to determine whether the loot table can be generated if a block is exploded, and a `FeatureFlagSet`, which determines whether the block is enabled so that a loot table is generated for it.
+A map can optionally be provided which contain initial block loot tables to generate.

 ```java
 // In some BlockLootSubProvider subclass